Keep Your Child Safe From Sexual Abuse

 It could be easy to let your imagination run away with you when thinking through potential risks.
 Instead of making a list of anything that could possibly go wrong, focus on what your child may be doing and the people, places, or things that may lead to issues.
 Whether it’s a sleepover with their cousins, something that occurs at a holiday party, or potentially being alone with someone older, you’ll want to think through the risks.

-Talk to your kids about boundaries and consent.
+- Talk to you kids about boundaries and consent.

 When children understand boundaries and consent they are less vulnerable to abuse and less likely to engage in harmful sexual behaviors.
 Even if you’ve had conversations about these topics before, it’s always good to review them before an event.
 It’s important for them to remember that they need to respect other people’s boundaries and consent, just as they should know that the boundaries they have and the consent they give or withhold deserves to be respected.